At Piedmont High, we have put a special focus on increasing our numbers of female athletes participating in our year-round sports performance program.

 From that set of core values we have designed all our programming.
 Therefore our main programming focus for our females relies heavily on #2 and #3 with “get stronger” being a function of those and not the driving force.

-I hope this small look into our program is helpful.
+I hope this small look into our female strength and speed program is helpful.
 I am glad to discuss this further.
 Please feel free to contact us here at Piedmont High School.
 Thanks to Hewitt and Teambuildr for providing this opportunity.